qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-types.md

 ## Maps
 ### Overview
 The Geomap chart is a map of a country, continent, or a region, with colors and values assigned to specific regions and addresses.
-Values are displayed as bubbles or dots with the option of hover text for data points.
+Values are displayed as bubbles, dots, or colors with the option of hover text for data points.

 ### When to Use It
-Bubble Maps are best suited for showing values based on locations in order to compare data of different categories depending on each location.
-Dot maps are used just to show locations.
+Bubble Maps show aggregated values in locations with each bubble area proportional to the value being represented.
+These are best suited for comparing proportions over geographic regions.

+Dot Maps show no aggregated values and just data locations.
+These are best for detecting spatial patterns or the distribution of data over a geographical region, by placing equally sized points over a geographical region.

+Choropleth maps are used to visualize geographical divides of areas or regions, colored, shaded or patterned in relation to the aggregated values. aggregated values.
+These are best for visualizing how a measurement varies across a geographic area or to show the level of variability within a region.

 #### Use Cases
-* To show the amount of sales clustered on different locations based on demographics.
+* Bubble and Choropleth maps: To show the number of sales clustered on different locations based on demographics.
+* Dot maps: To show the distribution of data per location.

 ### How to Use It
 Inside Qrvey Composer, there are different places where you can create a map chart.
 For the purpose of this guide, we will use the Chart Builder with which users can create different types of charts.
 For a general overview of the Chart Builder, please check <a href="/docs/ui-docs/dataviews/chart-builder/"> this section</a>.